swcarpentry/DEPRECATED-boot-camps/overview.md

 Mathematica                  Fortran
 LISP

-*We will work with the command line in the first lecture unit, then IPython for the remaining lecture units today and tomorrow*
+*We will work with the command line and IPython for the interactive lecture units today and tomorrow*

 ## Understand the limitations of floating-point numbers, learn symbolic tools as well
 * As a computational scientist, you will likely be working with numerical